A Velocity-based Moving Mesh Virtual Element Method: Introduction

-The VEM was first introduced in~\cite{basicprinciples} for the conforming discretisation of linear elliptic problems; cf. also~\cite{Eqproj,hitchiker,VEMconforming,VEMMATLAB} for extensions and implementation details.
+We combine the velocity-based moving mesh algorithm with the virtual element method for spatial discretisation on general polygonal meshes~\cite{basicprinciples}.
+The VEM was first introduced in~\cite{basicprinciples} for the conforming discretisation of linear elliptic problems; cf. also~\cite{Eqproj,hitchiker,cangiani2017conforming,VEMMATLAB} for extensions and implementation details.
 It provides a flexible discretization framework for the design of \emph{compatible} general mesh methods that incorporate, at the discrete level, fundamental properties of the continuous problem at hand, such as topology, conservation, symmetry, and positivity.
 To achieve compatibility, discrete virtual element spaces are typically defined on individual polygonal elements implicitly through local boundary value problems.
 These are understood through a set of degrees of freedom instead of explicit basis functions.
-The use of local polynomial projections of the virtual test functions permits the definition of virtual element weak formulations which are computable at a cost on par with that of standard Finite Element Methods (FEMs).
+The use of local polynomial projections of the virtual discrete functions permits the definition of virtual element weak formulations which are computable at a cost on par with that of standard Finite Element Methods (FEMs).
 Here we consider the lowest-order VEM, which can be seen as a generalisation of the standard linear FEM to general polygonal/polyhedral meshes.
-Just like linear FEM, the lowest-order VEM can be set up using only vertex information and in particular without the use of computationally expensive quadrature for nodes on polygons.
+The benefit of this generalisation is that typical issues such as node tangling, contact with obstacles, and topological changes of the moving domain~\cite{MovingMeshesBook,MovingReview} can be dealt with fully by local changes in the mesh topology.
+To demonstrate this, we present a simple node insertion/removal algorithm for problems involving collision between a moving boundary and fixed obstacles.
+Just like linear FEM, the lowest-order VEM can be set up using only vertex information and in particular without the use of computationally expensive quadrature on polygons.
 As such, our approach can be interpreted as a generalisation of the linear finite element moving mesh method~\cite{MovingReview}.
-Numerical results demonstrate that optimal orders of convergence are achieved when applying a virtual element discretization on a diverse range of polygonal mesh structures.